JCQ81/docker-kopano/README.md

 An all-in-one kopano container running a minimal setup of Kopano consisting of Kopano-Server, Kopano-WebApp and Z-Push for ActiveSync.
 Additionally it runs services required for a fully functional environment such as Apache2 as webserver and Postfix as MTA.
 The only additional external requirement is an MySQL server.

+The image is also available on docker hub: https://hub.docker.com/r/jcq81/docker-kopano

 **Quick setup (docker-compose with MySQL)**

     git clone jcq81/docker-kopano